Back to EXPLORE Astro

 An altazimuth mount moves the telescope in altitude (vertical) and azimuth (horizontal) directions, hence the name.
 It’s the simplest type of mount, making it easier to track objects like the moon and planets as they move across the sky.
 They are generally cheaper and easier to set up and use, especially for beginners.
 They are also often more compact and portable compared to equatorial mounts.
 They are perfect for low-power telescopes but are not recommended for astrophotography.

-EQUATORIAL (EZ)
+EQUATORIAL (EQ)

 An equatorial mount is designed to align with the Earth's rotation, making it easier to track celestial objects as they move across the sky.
 This makes them a favorite amongst astrophotographers taking long exposure images of an object across multiple hours.
 Once aligned with the celestial pole (towards Polaris in the northern hemisphere), the telescope can be moved along a single axis to track objects.
 A counterweight is used to properly balance the telescope.
 Equatorial mounts can be adjusted manually or electronically using a remote control.
 However, they can be more complex to set up and use, and they often come at a higher price point.